Introduction to the SkewT Diagram

 In this section you will learn how thunderstorms are created!

-Whenever a warm parcel is less dense than the surrounding air it will naturally rise up through the atmosphere.
+Whenever an air parcel is less dense than the surrounding air it will naturally rise up through the atmosphere.
 The surrounding air may or may not cool off at the same rate, due to factors such as local wind patterns.
-It is therefore helpful to visualize a theoretical parcel of air under very specialized assumptions and then compare it during its ascent to the actual atmospheric conditions as mesured by instruments such as a radiosonde or AIRS.
+It is therefore helpful to visualize a theoretical parcel of air under very specialized assumptions and then compare it during its ascent through the actual atmospheric conditions as measured by instruments such as a radiosonde or AIRS.

-The notion of a rising air parcel (adiabat) is that it starts out unsaturated (dry) and rises up naturally to the point where the water vapor turns to water droplets and it becomes a ssturated (moist adiabat) air mass.
-This lifting mechanism is convection or sometimes a warm air parcel on the ground gets pushed up the side of a mountain by the wind.
-This is called an adiabatic process because, as noted earlier, no extra heat energy is being added to the parcel as it rises.
-This swicth from a dry to moist adiabatic is a straightforward calculation based on the initial surface temperature and water mixing ratio.
-It is called the "Lifting Condensation Level" (LCL) and is expressed in terms of pressure (i.e., altitude).
-This is shown as one of the many SkewT parameters along the right margin of the figure.
+The notion of a rising air parcel is that it starts out unsaturated (dry) and rises up naturally to the point where the surrounding relatively cooler air temperature causes the water vapor to condense into water droplets, converting the air parcel into a saturated air mass.
+This lifting mechanism is natural convection but sometimes a warm air parcel on the ground gets pushed up the side of a mountain by the wind or simply lifted up by a coming together of winds from various directions (also called a mass convergence).
+This is known as an adiabatic process because no extra heat energy is being added to the parcel as it rises (i.e., it cools down simply because the surrounding air is cooler).
+This transition from a dry to a moist adiabat is a straightforward calculation based on the initial surface temperature and water mixing ratio and is referred to (in terms of pressure and altitude) as the "Lifting Condensation Level" (LCL) - one of the many parameters along the right margin of a SkewT diagram.
 On the SkewT diagram, then we can state that the air parcel follows a (solid green) dry adiabat line up to the calculated LCL and then switches to the (dashed green) moist adiabat line.
-It will only continue to rise, however, if it remains warmer and more buoyant than it surroundings.
-In most cases this is not true.
-If you look out an airplaneto observe a weather system which has a very low, flat and thick cloud deck you are seeing an LCL close to the ground.
+It will only continue to rise, however, if it remains warmer and more buoyant than its surroundings.
+If you in an airplane and observe a very low, flat cloud deck below, the LCL s fairly close to the ground.
 The air below the cloud deck is generally warm and moist and the air above the cloud deck is clear and cool.

 First, let's consider an example of very stable atmospheric conditions